How to use Raspberry Pi to monitor network? (Nagios)

 To add a command in Nagios, follow these steps:

-- Move to the plugins folders:
+- Go to the Nagios plugins folders:

 cd /usr/local/nagios/libexec